 The next category of baits that do good in cold water are soft plastics.
 There are so many options on the soft plastic market today.
 Similar to jigs I like to keep stuff simple.
 With the water being cold I don’t fish plastics with lots of movement.
 I prefer smaller plastics that move very little so no curly tail worms or crazy twin tail trailers.

 Hooks and weights are simple.
 A 1/0 to 3/0 hook is all you will need.
 A small built weight that weighs around 3/16oz is plenty for Texas rigging .
 So now you know what to fish and when to fish.
 The last piece of the puzzle is where to fish.

-Most ponds are one to three acres so that means you can cover them very quickly and easily.
+Most ponds are one to three acres and include some amazing bass fishing habitat options.
+So that means you can cover them very quickly and easily.
 The red “x’s” are winter time hot spots.
 Lets start at the dam.
 The corners of a dam are great fish holding locations because there is a change in bottom contour which allows bass to pin forage.
 The standpipe is a structure suspending bass will hold to.
 Most ponds have a few fallen trees.
 Fish the trees in deep water and pass on the shallow trees.
 The row of “x’s” is located on the western side of the lake.
 The western side will receive the most afternoon sun thus warming quickly.
 Lastly the inflow pipe will be worth fishing after a warm rain.
 The warm water draws fish in and also food from the watershed gets funneled into a small area.

 Follow these simple tips to put more winter time bass on the end of your line!